-A Few Good Men Initiative (FGM) is a program established by the Diversity Task Force for Recruiting and Retention designed to empower males of color, particularly African-American males, academically, personally and professionally.
-FGM intends to increase, encourage, and support inclusion and educational success.
+A Few Good Men (FGM) is a program established by the Diversity Task Force for Recruiting and Retention designed to empower men of color, academically, personally and professionally.
+FGM will increase, encourage and support inclusion and educational success.
 As a male empowerment program designed to address the needs of men of color, FGM will also strive to develop valuable leadership skills at Bluegrass Community and Technical College.
 This retention program will foster a supportive environment for students to learn and grow as active members of the academic community and as individuals through education.

 A Few Good Men Mission Statement

 A Few Good Men (FGM) is committed to empowering men of color to improve their quality of life by enhancing leadership, educational and economic opportunities for personal and professional growth.
 FGM strives to improve chances for academic success emphasizing the importance of values, ethics, and respect to become self-sufficient citizens in our communities.

 Bluegrass Community and Technical College will utilize its infrastructure to serve as a vehicle to motivate and empower FGM to become leaders to fold within the breadth and depth of the communities in which they live.

 - To empower males of color to complete credentials

 - To build strong relationships with Faculty, Staff, and Community leaders

 - To increase participation in the program to enhance educational, personal, and professional growth

 - To develop community partnerships for workforce opportunities

 - To increase the postsecondary retention rate